SeleniumHQ/www.seleniumhq.org/src/main/rst/07_selenium_grid.rst

 browser and 'platform' (i.e. WINDOWS, LINUX, etc) where the test should be run.
 It 'knows' the configuration of each node that has been 'registered' to the hub.
 Using this information it selects an available node that has the requested browser-platform combination.
-Once a node has been selected, Selenium commands initiated by the test are send to the hub, which passes them to the node assigned to that test.
+Once a node has been selected, Selenium commands initiated by the test are sent to the hub, which passes them to the node assigned to that test.
 The node runs the browser, and executes the Selenium commands within that browser against the application under test.